AnnaVilardell/PR07-FinalProject/README.md

  The 3 objectives that will impact Ironhack are:
    1. Know better funnel trends, to dedicate +/- resources to ≠ prospects and stages
    2. Recognize better our target, to give insights to marketing.
-This will also enable us to recived later more qualify prospects.
+This will also enable us to receive later more qualify prospects.
-   3. Predict better BSt, and so our revenue.
+   3. Predict better sales, and so our revenue.